renpy/renpy/sphinx/source/config.rst

     A list of functions that are called (without any arguments) when an interaction is started or restarted.

-.. var:: config.joystick = True

-    If True, joystick support is enabled.

 .. var:: config.keep_running_transform = True

     If true, showing an image without supplying a transform or ATL